thoughtbot/maintaining-open-source-projects/book/02-community.md

 > more people than in this issue tracker.
 Thanks!

 Some issues get stale, with not even the requester chiming into it anymore.
-It’s impossible to solve a bug report when there’s not enough information, or someone who has seen it to answer question.
+It’s impossible to solve a bug report when there is not enough information, or someone who has seen it to answer question.
 An example response I use for these cases
 follows: